-If fast fashion had a bumble profile, we bet you’d swipe left.
+If fast fashion had a Tinder profile, we bet you’d swipe left.
 Behind the seductive facade and hard to beat bargains, fast fashion is equipped with a whole lot of baggage.
 Much like serial dating, a mindless shopping haul may seem like a good idea at the time; but once the retail rush is over, your closet is full of regrets.

+But girl, it’s not you.
+It’s them.
 Here are 5 reasons you should finally tell fast fashion that you deserve better:

 Fast fashion gets served more often than a Kardashian gets their eyebrows threaded.
 When they’re not being sued for things like child labor or toxic chemical dumping, big fast fashion retailers are called out for copying other people’s designs and marketing them as their own.

 “These billion dollar companies can certainly afford to hire the best designers for original designs yet they choose to skim off the little guys to make their profit,” says Future Glory founder Theresa Lee who found herself sending cease and desist letters to both Forever21 and Zara for knocking-off two of her handbags.
 “They basically know they can get away with it because no one can really stop them — there is an enormous loophole in the industry.”

 The majority of people who make our clothes are women in their early twenties.
 She would say to you #MeToo.
 Because fast fashion only affords cheap labor, these fearless women risk their lives everyday to feed their families.
 She works long hours and endures hazardous fumes in hardly-up-to-code buildings and is up against discrimination, sexual harassment and abuse on her walk to work and on the factory floor.